YihongXu1/RR-Project/code/analysis.html.md

 -   KNN

+For each model, we calculate the confusion matrix to get accuracy, precision, recall and F1 score as summarized in the original paper.
+10-fold cross validation is applied for each model.
+Related model file are save to the file `model/*`.

 ## NaiveBayes

 NaiveBayes assumes all variables are independent from each other.
 By experience, it works relatively well even if the assumptions are not met.